sascristian/HeyberryAI/Jarbas_docs/LILACS.md

 programming language, in the future for trusted users this can be made "passive" with machine learning on curiosity skill

+# step 7 - Navigating Node Connections

+the ConceptCrawler helper class will implement several strategies to navigate node connections, the crawler will need a search depth (there could be infinite nodes) and to choose what nodes to load/unload in memory as it crawls

+Currently not much was done in this regard, the following POC crawlers navigate childs and parents connections

+- Drunk Crawler - choose next connection semi-randomly going to the strongest ones most of the times
+- Explorer Crawler - check all connections and choose the best one

+more crawlers will be added for all kinds of questions, strategies, connections and other functions

+    - maintenance crawler will improve node connections, remove duplicate nodes,add shortcuts etc.
+    - learning crawler will start at a subject and search everything it can about it and related nodes and save the populated info
+    - anti-crawler could choose always the least likely connections
+    - discoverer crawler could seek nodes with the least number of connections and populate those, because they represent a void in knowledge

+A crawl-log would be a great representation for the thinking process , a "thought stream" of sorts

 # Extra skills that leverage LILACS

 LILACS rhymes skill was made to show usage of KnowledgeQuery from other skill